WyrickM/inconspicuous-encryption/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `yarn start-back`

+Runs the backend for the application in the development mode.\
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

+The page will reload if you make edits.\
+You can also use print statements in the code and they will appear in the terminal.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\